Translator Grossman and Manrique discuss the writer’s early influences, the importance of history, and his most recent novel, Cervantes Street.

 Cirauqui and Durham consider stones, skeptical enchantment, and the pros of interrupting oneself.
 The artist’s first retrospective is currently on view at Museum van Hedendaagse Kunst in Antwerp.

 WEB EXTRA VIDEO Ashley’s operas zero in on the American vernacular, finding ways to make the landscape talk.
 The composer reflects on the reinterpretation of Perfect Lives in Spanish, with Waterman, who’s spearheading the project.

 Fudong, known for his his elegant, puzzle-like films, speaks with curator Li Zhenhua about his latest project The Fifth Night.

 Miller, known for his baroque paintings of consumer detritus, discusses his ongoing series of reality-TV celebrity wannabes with Liam Gillick.
-His “The Middle of the Day” is at Shoot The Lobster from April 5 through April 20.
+His new work is on view through December 11 at Home Alone 2 in New York.